ksm0226/radXiFoam/README.md

 The following models have been added.
 * powerLaw (constant/combustionProperties/laminarFlameSpeedCorrelation) - for laminar flame speed
 * vaporInhomogeneousMixture (constant/thermophysicalProperties/mixture) - for calculation of mixture fraction after combustion
-* vaporGreyMeanAbsorptionEmission (constant/radiationProperties/absorptionEmissionModel) - or calculating the radiative absorption coefficient of water vapor
+* vaporGreyMeanAbsorptionEmission (constant/radiationProperties/absorptionEmissionModel) - for calculating the radiative absorption coefficient of water vapor
 * radiation heat transfer

 radXiFoam can be used for: